alessandrofogli/Ai-for-Finance/README.md

     * S&P500 as market index
     * Difference between BAA and AAA Us corporate bond yields.
     * 10-year treasury constant maturity minus 3-month treasury constant maturity.
+3. Probit models to forecast binary outcomes such as recessions :
+Find correlation between Recession data and the following variables:
+    * HML, SMB from Fama French
+    * Federal Funds Rate
+    * S&P500 as market index
+    * Difference between BAA and AAA Us corporate bond yields.
+    * 10-year treasury constant maturity minus 3-month treasury constant maturity
+    * GDP Growth
+Use recession as dependent variable and and lag from 1 up to 12 quarter for the forecast with the difference of treasury yield as explanatory variable, then with the same logic use also the other variables as explanatory.